chazeah/micro-sites/README.md

 micro-sites
 ===========

-Simple personal pages for friends
+Simple personal pages for friends and family.